 If you're moving into halls, we'll provide you with clear instructions on what to do when you arrive, with a welcome pack and guidance as part of your Welcome Module.
-We've also introduced a staggered arrival time available up to ten days before your contract is due to start to allow for greater flexibility and safety in the current circumstances.
+We've also introduced a staggered arrival time to allow for greater flexibility and safety in the current circumstances.

 2. Attend your course welcome online